-Except for the 3,000,000 (2nd tranche) preferred shares of the Company it holds with stock symbol PNXP with no series type [refer to the section "Description of the Offer Shares" on page 57 for a discussion on the 2nd tranche of preferred shares], PentaCapital does not have any direct or indirect interest in the Company or in any securities thereof (including options, warrants or rights thereto), and other than as Sole Issue Manager and Joint Lead Underwriter for the Offer, it does not have any relationship with the Company.
+Except for the 3,000,000 (2nd tranche) preferred shares of the Company it holds, PentaCapital does not have any direct or indirect interest in the Company or in any securities thereof (including options, warrants or rights thereto), and other than as Sole Issue Manager and Joint Lead Underwriter for the Offer, it does not have any relationship with the Company.
 Neither does PentaCapital have any right to designate or nominate a member/s on the Board of Directors of the Company.